-Alaska State Parks Volunteer Program
+Alaska State Parks Volunteer Program and Volunteer Internship Positions

-here to return to the list of position types.
+Note: Please be sure to check the general information page for instructions on how to apply!
+Click here to return to the list of position types.

-BACKCOUNTRY RANGER AND PARK ASSISTANT (1-2 positions)
+BACKCOUNTRY RANGER AND PARK ASSISTANT (2-3 positions)

 Park/Area: SHUYAK ISLAND STATE PARK

 This remote wilderness park is approximately 54 air miles north of Kodiak and only accessible by boat or plane.
-The park island is approximately 11 miles in diameter, and is comprised of 49,000 acres of coastal rain forest and numerous protected bays and inlets.
+The park island is approximately 11 miles in diameter and is comprised of 49,000 acres of coastal rain forest and numerous protected bays and inlets.
 Favorite recreation activities include sea kayaking, boating, wildlife viewing, fishing, and hunting.
 The park is home to Kodiak brown bear, Sitka black-tailed deer, many bird species, and a great diversity of marine mammals and fish.
-Park facilities include four public use cabins available for rent to visitors and the Big Bay Contact Station/Visitor Center.
+Park facilities include four Public-Use Cabins available for rent to visitors and the Big Bay Contact Station/Visitor Center.
 Shuyak Island is subject to the wet, windy, and unpredictable weather of the Gulf of Alaska and Shelikof Strait.
 Rainfall averages approximately 70 inches per year.

 Internship:State Park staff will assist volunteer in internship requirements and paperwork for school credit.

 Note: Include a resume and supporting documentation with application.

-Send Application to: Thomas Anthony
+Send Application to: Kodiak Area Office

 Alaska State Parks - Kodiak